nakatamaho/gmpxx_mkII/STATUS.md

 The current v2.0.0 header is not a drop-in replacement for the v1.0.0 eager public surface.
 It intentionally removes or defers:

-- Fortran bridge APIs, which are not planned for v2.0.0.
 - Legacy global initializers such as `mpf_class_initializer`.
 - Strict GMP C++ compatibility switches.